23 Best Italian desserts in Italy To Go For

 This collection of the best Italian desserts in Italy covers the most common Italian desserts, the best frozen Italian desserts (iconic Italian gelato and Italian semifreddo), famous Italian cakes, popular Italian sweets, and the best Italian pastries.

-This is the finest selection of the most popular Italian desserts covering the most famous Italian sweets, most famous Italian cakes, the most famous Italian pastries, the most popular Italian cookies, the most popular Italian breads, and Italian pies.
+This is the finest selection of the most popular Italian desserts, covering the most famous Italian sweets, the most famous Italian cakes, the most famous Italian pastries, the most popular Italian cookies, the most popular Italian breads, and Italian pies.

 Here’s the ultimate list of Italian desserts with names of Italian desserts, descriptions of Italian desserts, and photos of Italian desserts.